oa-kwaku/persuasive-argument-prediction-with-llms/README.md

 After Reading Tan et al. I set out to replicate their study on persuasion observed on r/changemyview.

-There were two objectives for this exercise
+There were two objectives for this exercise:

 1. Assess the Malleability of the Original Poster (OP) via GPT 3.5 API's

 2. Analyze Pair arguments made to convince an OP and assess the difference between the argument that convinced the OP versus the argument that did not also via GPT 3.5 API's

 For more context, please refer to [https://chenhaot.com/papers/changemyview.html](https://chenhaot.com/papers/changemyview.html)